anniegiang/iFluent/README.md

 # iFluent
 ## Live: https://ifluent.herokuapp.com/

-iFluent is a full-stack clone of iTalki, an online platform that connects language-learning enthusiasts with teachers among a variety of languages. iFluent features the ability to discover teachers across different languages, as well as the ability to book lessons.
+[iFluent](https://ifluent.herokuapp.com/#/) is a full-stack clone of [iTalki](https://www.italki.com/), an online platform that connects language-learning enthusiasts with teachers who teach a variety of languages. iFluent features the ability to discover teachers across different languages, as well as the ability to book lessons.

 ![](splash.gif)
 ![](search-results.gif)